Hooli-Strike-Team/Group1_Project/README.md

     2.)
 Pair-Programming: meeting in pairs to work on sections of the project.

     3.)
-Test-Driven Development: writing tests that demonstrate satisfaction of user requirements.
+Test-Driven Development: writing tests that demonstrate satisfactory performance with respect to user requirements.

 Project Tracking Software link (Trello is most common) [Make sure to add access for the instructor(s)]